Interpersonal Relationships

 Key Features

-- Discusses nursing, behavioral, developmental, family, and communication theories, providing an essential foundation and a theoretical perspective of effective communication.

-- Offers basic concepts first, followed by applications with emphasis on assessment, providing a sound framework as you prepare for nurse-client interactions.

-- Experiential exercises offer the opportunity to practice, observe and critically evaluate your professional communication skills in a safe learning environment.
+- Interactive exercises offer the opportunity to practice, observe, and critically evaluate your professional communication skills in a safe learning environment.

-- Critical Thinking Exercises promote critical thinking processes essential for effective communication in nursing practice.

-- Includes case examples throughout, creating empathy for clients' perspectives and needs.

-- Offers Ethical Dilemma and Developing an Evidence-Based Practice boxes in each chapter.

-- Describes how best to use the electronic health record for clear communication with current information on classification systems, standards of documentation, and telehealth technologies used in nursing.

-- Acknowledges humor, gender, and touch as important means of communication in interpersonal relationships.

-- Increases awareness of the issues involved in communicating with individuals of various stages of life, clients with special needs, and colleagues in all areas of health care.
+- Practical guidelines describe how to modify communications strategies for various populations and situations including children, the elderly, end of life, clients with special needs, health teaching, stress, crisis, and professional colleagues.

+- Case examples help you develop empathy for clients' perspectives and needs.

+- Nursing, behavioral, developmental, family, and communication theories provide an essential foundation and a theoretical perspective for effective communication.

-- Provides learning objectives, chapter overviews, and a detailed glossary -- all designed to focus your learning and help you organize key content.
+- Learning objectives, chapter overviews, and a detailed glossary focus your study and help you absorb and retain key content.

 Table of Contents